-The following represents necessary steps when filing a complaint against an accredited Certification Body, or an IAF-signatory Accreditation Body.
+The following represents necessary steps when filing a complaint against an accredited Certification Body (CB or “registrar”), or an IAF-signatory Accreditation Body.
 It does not apply to filing complaints against unaccredited, or self-accredited, certificate mills.

 This procedure is not to be used for contesting an audit finding or nonconformance.
-In such cases, you file an appeal by emailing your rationale as to why you feel the nonconformance is invalid; see this helpful article on how to challenge a invalid finding from your registrar.
+In such cases, you file an “appeal” to your CB (registrar); see this helpful article on how to challenge a invalid finding from your registrar.
 If that fails, then you may file a complaint.

 To process a complaint against a CB, and possibly escalate it to higher bodies, you must follow this order.
 If you skip any step, the particular party will just throw it back until you follow the sequence.

 STEP ONE: File the Complaint Directly to your CB (Registrar)